microsoft/PwR-Studio/docs/tutorials/quickstart.md

 ![Docker Desktop](../assets/docker-desktop.png)

 2. **Open Bash Terminal:**
-   - For Windows, use WSL2.
+   - For Windows, use WSL2. **Note:** PowerShell will not work.

 You need to setup 3 repositories to start the PwR Studio.
 Follow the instructions below to clone the repositories.
-Keep the repositories in the same directory.
+Keep the repositories in the same directory as siblings. **Note:** Do not clone in your Windows directory as that will change the line endings.

 3. **Clone PwR-Studio Repository:**
    ```bash